VIN-y/Simple_Backup/README.md

 * There is no telemetry -- The app's one and only job is to do backups.
 * Managing backups and the app itself is easy and intuitive(*) -- The backups can be accessed as normal files/folders (there will be no special tool needed, including the app itself).

 (*) The backup files and folders will have the exact same name and folder structure, their content will not be accessed or modified in anyway.
-Furthermore, there is a single ".exe" file for the app and a log file named "Simple_Backup_Log" (which will be generated after first boot), to save the user's latest setting configuration; to uninstall the app, just delete these two files.
+Furthermore, there are two files that make up the app: a ".exe" file, and a log file named "Simple_Backup_Log" (which will be generated after first boot, to save the user's latest setting configuration); to uninstall the app, just delete these two files.
 There will be not residual files, all backups will be left untouched and fully accessible as normal files/folders.

 # Installation:
 Just download the ".exe" in the lattest realease (shown on the right), and that is pretty much it.
 You can now click-on and use the app(**).